Volodymyr Historical Museum: Collection

-Current Status
+Current status

-Museum researchers attend ethnographic conferences, archeological and ethnographic expeditions, investigate the history of Volynian land and educate local students.
+Museum researchers attend ethnographic conferences, archeological and ethnographic expeditions, investigate the history of Volhynian land and educate local students.
 The museum also exhibits the works of local artists.

 The museum joined the international project "Via Regia".
 The museum cooperates with other museums in Volyn Oblast and Rivne Oblast, Stefanyk Library of Lviv, and the museum of Kozłówka Palace (Poland).